-For the past 33 years, CityLink has hosted the Stuff-A-Bus food drive to help eliminate hunger in Peoria.
-Donations collected benefit the food pantry at the Peoria Friendship House of Christian Service.
-The Peoria Friendship House provides 350 meals weekly to those dealing with hunger.
-The food drive was hosted differently in 2020 due to COVID-19 restrictions.
-The Stuff-A-Bus Committee chose not to collect any physical donations to load onto the vintage bus.
-Instead, the goal was to collect $10,000 in monetary donations.
+For the past 36 years, CityLink has hosted the Stuff-A-Bus food drive to help eliminate hunger in Peoria.
+With a long partnership with Kroger to collect enough food to stuff a classic CityLink bus, the donations collected during the annual food drive benefit the food pantry at the Peoria Friendship House of Christian Service.
+In a year, the Peoria Friendship House food pantry provides an average of 150,000 meals to those dealing with hunger in Peoria.

-Kroger has been the grocery store partner for Stuff-A-Bus for many years.
-Cumulus Radio, WYZZ Fox 43, WMBD CBS 31 and CIPROUD.com are the media partners in this food drive.
+In addition to Kroger, Cumulus Radio, WYZZ Fox 43, WMBD CBS 31 and CIPROUD.com were media partners in this food drive.
 The Amalgamated Transit Union Local #416 is also a long-time participating sponsor of Stuff-A-Bus.

 The Peoria Friendship House of Christian Service was established in 1951 as a response to the great need for assistance to individuals and families living in deep poverty.
 Peoria Friendship House provides valuable services such as food, medical assistance, youth education, adult education, employment preparation, and finance and employment coaching, while encouraging lasting change for those it serves.
 Their Advocacy, Coaching, Education and Support approach provides wrap-around services supported by short and long-term coaching for both the Latino and English-speaking communities.
 The staff at the Peoria Friendship House are dedicated to providing hope and guidance that offers a “hand-up” rather than handout.